prahladyeri/VisualAlchemist/README.md

 ## Mission<a name="mission"></a>

-#### To create, as a community, the best open source web-based database diagramming and automation tool.
+#### To create as a community, the best open source web-based database diagramming and automation tool.

 ## Project Details<a name="projdetails"></a>